2022 in ONE Championship: Background

 A ONE Women's Strawweight Championship bout and trilogy between current champion Xiong Jingnan and current ONE Women's Atomweight Champion Angela Lee headlined the event.
-The pairing first met at ONE: A New Era on March 31, 2019 where Xiong won by knockout in fifth round.
-Their second meeting took place at ONE: Century on October 13, 2019 in ONE Women's Atomweight World Championship bout, where Lee defended the title by submission in fifth round.
+The pairing first met at ONE: A New Era on March 31, 2019, where Xiong won by knockout in fifth round.
+Their second meeting took place at ONE: Century on October 13, 2019, in ONE Women's Atomweight World Championship bout, where Lee defended the title by submission in fifth round.

 A ONE Featherweight Kickboxing World Championship bout between current champion Superbon Singha Mawynn and former K-1 Super Welterweight Champion (also 2022 ONE Featherweight Kickboxing World Grand Prix Champion) Chingiz Allazov is expected to take place at the co-main event.

-A inaugural ONE Flyweight Submission Grappling World Championship bout between Mikey Musumeci and Cleber Sousa was expected to take place at the event.
+An inaugural ONE Flyweight Submission Grappling World Championship bout between Mikey Musumeci and Cleber Sousa was expected to take place at the event.
 It was also the submission grappling title in the promotion's history.